name banner

 1534 The first recorded enclosure of land in Huncoat Lane by Richard Birtwistle of Huncoat Hall was disputed in the Halmot Court (Local Government of Accrington).
 This may indicate that Old Hall Farm was in existence there then.

 1547 A right of way for the trade of corn and flour between Huncoat and Accrington was contested before the Halmot Court by Oliver Birtwistle but he was only partially successful.
-However, this implies that a flourishing corn market must have existed in Huncoat at the time.
+However, this implies that a flourishing corn trade must have existed at the time.
 (Also see 1952).

 1556 Both Lower and Higher Brown Birks named in records.